JeeWeetje/iot-workshop/Azure.md

 Follow these steps to create an Azure Function, triggered by the Event Hub, inside the Azure Function App.

 1. On the left, select `All resources`.
-A list of all resources is shown
+A list of all resources is shown.
+If the Function App is not shown yet, refresh the list

     ![alt tag](img/azure-portal-all-resources.png)